-tion of a second each (e.g., 100 msec), and subjects are typically required either to report all the items presented (full report) or to report prespecified target item(s) and ignore the remaining distractor stimuli (partial report).
+In rapid serial visual presentation (RSVP; Potter & Levy, 1969; Fig. 1A), stimuli appear sequentially at the same spatial location, for a fraction of a second each (e.g., 100 ms), and subjects are typically required to report either all the items presented (full report) or to report pre-specified target item(s) and ignore the remaining distractor stimuli (partial report).
 The basic rationale behind RSVP paradigms is that, by stressing the temporal processing mechanisms to their limit, researchers are able to assess the rate at which information is analyzed and encoded (Chun & Wolfe, 2001; Coltheart, 1999).